-- The timeliness of initial and review health assessments for children. - Independent reviewing officer workloads. - The voice of the child in the corporate parenting committee. - 101.
+- 102. 2022 was an extremely busy for the Children in Care teams, the work has been completed whilst coming out of unprecedented times with COVID.
+It is a credit to all social workers that they have continued to fully engage children and young people in a way that they can participate, in all visits and planning, to ensure that their voice is heard, they understand what is happening to them and a positive impact can be seen. - 103.
 The department has continued to support children living with family and friends under alternative arrangements and without the need for them to be in care, where possible.
 For those children where care is necessary, the proactive modernising placements programme (MPP), continues to develop new and improved ways of working.
 We have seen the continued growth of the Hampshire Hives, Placement Stability workers, the development of The Great Behaviour Breakdown training to foster carers, alongside the continuation of the Hampshire Approach in all direct work.
 This strengths-based way of working aims to improve outcomes for children by developing a continuum of care which can provide the right accommodation and support at the right time for our children in care, and to ensure that children in care have the same life chances as every other child; and they supported to achieve their goals.